meteocat/pypros/README.md

 Use
 ===
-Different precipitation type discrimination strategies are implemented in this package.
+Different precipitation type discrimination schemes are implemented in this package.
 More information in [pyPROS documentation](https://pypros.readthedocs.io/en/latest/index.html)

 A set of examples were designed to explore the different possibilities of PROS.